Renovation for collaboration

 “The lab space is turning out to be very, very modular,” Buchheit said.
 “Having a wide-open floor plate with movable walls and modular equipment will, over several decades, allow us to reconfigure and use that space to meet whatever the evolving needs are of research.”

 In addition to housing a number of materials science and engineering (MSE) research labs, the department’s administrative and student services offices will also move from Watts Hall into the newly renovated confines.
-MSE’s classrooms, labs and offices will remain in Watts Hall and MacQuigg Labs, which, according to Buchheit, may be renovated in phase 2 of the Advanced Materials Corridor project.
+MSE’s classrooms, labs and offices will remain in Watts Hall and MacQuigg Labs, which, according to Buchheit, may be renovated in phase 2 of the Biomedical and Materials Engineering Complex project.

 Michael Hagenberger, assistant dean for facilities planning and management, will lead the project on behalf of the College of Engineering, along with the design architect team of Perkins+Will and Moody Nolan, led by alum Curtis Moody, and Ruscilli, the construction manager.
 Campus partners on the project include the Office of Academic Affairs and Office of Physical Planning and Real Estate.